Frequently Asked Questions

 Does IGFA guarantee my child will catch fish?

-No, the IGFA counselors and volunteers will try our hardest to help each camper catch fish each day, but we can’t control if fish bite.
+No, the IGFA counselors and volunteers will try our hardest to help each camper catch fish each day, but we can’t control if the fish will bite.

 Can my child keep the fish they catch?